-Future buildout assumptions based on the market analyses and zoning districts were also used to conduct a traffic analysis, which showed that with the proposed Town Center road network in place, including modifications to Wilsonville Road traffic signals, traffic generated from land use changes in Town Center can be accommodated (Chapter 5, Implementing the Town Center Plan, describes these network improvements).
-With the proposed network changes, Town Center Loop W actually operates better than what is projected in the City's Transportation System Plan with the current network and removing the need for a second right hand turn lane from Town Center Loop W to Wilsonville Road.
+Future buildout assumptions were also used to conduct a traffic analysis, which showed that with the proposed Town Center road network in place, including modifications to Wilsonville Road traffic signals, traffic generated from land use changes in Town Center can be accommodated (Chapter 5, Implementing the Town Center Plan, describes these network improvements).
+With the proposed network changes, Town Center Loop W. actually operates better than what is projected in the City's Transportation System Plan under the current system, removing the need for a second right hand turn lane from Town Center Loop W. to Wilsonville Road.
 The traffic analysis also identified that the significant bicycle and pedestrian improvements in Town Center will enhance bicycle and pedestrian comfort.
 The full traffic analysis completed for this project is included as Appendix B.